joannbriggs2/horsefarmevents/README.md

 # horsefarmevents

 Displays a list of events throughout the year by venue.
 Admin can maintain event information.
+User clicks on the venue to see the events.
+Stretch would be for user to click on a specific event and the event details would display below it.

 ## Link to project folder